 5.1 Foreign States wishing to appoint a defence, military, naval or air attaché to Canada must request written consent by way of Note addressed to the Office of Protocol of the Department of Foreign Affairs and International Trade.
-When submitting an official request the embassy must. in addition to submitting a curriculum vitæ, include the following:
+When submitting an official request the diplomatic mission must, in addition to submitting a curriculum vitæ, include the following:

 - the full name, rank and title of the proposed candidate